learnedsystems/SOSDLeaderboard/README.md

 This website serves as an informational site for the SOSD Benchmark.

 ## Updating new results
 To obtain new results, results should be present in a local copy of the original [SOSD repo](https://github.com/learnedsystems/SOSD).
 Once results are present, move them to `SOSDLeaderboard/benchmark_results`.
-Once the leaderboard and HTMl are updated, submit a pull request to the SOSDLeaderboard repo to update the repo.
+Once the leaderboard and HTML are updated, submit a pull request to the SOSDLeaderboard repo to update the repo.

 ## Updating the leaderboard
 Scripts to update the leaderboard are in the `update` directory.
 To update the index, just move new result CSV files into the